Public Sphere Search

 Our technology automatically links all of these conversations across sources, locates them geographically and measures their health.
 The result is a comprehensive, searchable, high-fidelity record of what people are talking about community-by-community across the nation.

-Cortico plans to launch a beta version of Earshot search for journalists in Q4 2018 with data from Twitter, local talk radio, and community conversations.
-Apply to join our beta program!
+Cortico is working on a new version of Earshot search for journalists with data from Twitter, local talk radio, and community conversations.
+Reach out to let us know of your interest and join our beta program!